shobhitpuri/shobhitpuri.github.io/_posts/2017-08-10-git-refresh.md

 </p>

 #### Shortcuts
 * `&&`: How about we use `&&` in between commands on terminal?
-So all commands can be in one line. :unamused:.
+So all commands can be in one line. :unamused:

         git stash && git checkout master && git pull --rebase origin master && git checkout current-branch && git rebase master && git stash apply